louisamand/louisamand/README.md

 - 👋 Hi, I’m @louisamand
 - 👀 I’m interested in machine learning and mathematics applied to finance.
-- 🌱 I’m currently learning how to use ML and log-signatures to prédict the returns of Eurostoxx.
+- 🌱 I’m currently learning how to use ML and log-signatures to predict the returns of Eurostoxx.
 - 💞️ I’m looking to collaborate on nothing for the moment :P
-- 📫 How to reach me louis-amand.gerard@etu.univ-paris1.fr
+- 📫 How to reach me louis-amand.gerard@gefip.fr

 <!---
 louisamand/louisamand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.